olivierwitteveen/wnt_antiresonance_model/README.md

 # Modeling anti-resonance in the Wnt pathway

-Work performed by Bauer Group at TU Delft and Max Wilson lab in UCSB.
+Work performed by Bauer Group at TU Delft and Max Wilson lab at UCSB.

 ## Reference
 Anti-resonance in developmental signaling regulates cell fate decisions